 "A female Ferengi named Pel, posing as a male so that she can engage in business, falls for Quark during very important negotiations between the Ferengi and a Gamma Quadrant race."

-On this day in 1994, Robocop: The Series aired "Corporate Raiders."
-This served as the twenty-first episode of the program's only season, and here's the plot summary as detailed by IMDB.com:
+On this day in 1994 (in the U.S.), RoboCop: The Series aired "Corporate Raiders."
+Officially, this served as the twenty-first episode of the program's only season, and here's the plot summary as detailed by IMDB.com:

 "The city's rocked by anti-corporate violence as RoboCop and Officer Madigan are assigned to bring in a charming ex-terrorist, but a corrupt union leader and his sultry secretary have other plans."